wangqliang123/weibo-api/README.md

 2. Those weibos whose comments are failed to be retrieved are stored in the file `\file\txt\weiboid_2000_error.txt`.
 3. Weibo API call details are stored inside file `weibo.log`.
 This file is in very detailed!

+A summary log file is stored in `file\txt\summary.txt`.

 > Note: please empty these two log files before a refresh run.

 ## Configurations

 In file `\examples\weibo4j\wang\CommentExtractor.java` top lines:

-    public static int PAGE_SIZE = 200;			// Number of comments to be retrieved every page public static int START_INDEX = 0;				// If last run you stop at 100, you can set it to be 100 for next run. public static int PAUSE_SECONDS_COMMENTS = 45;	// Time in seconds to pause between retrieving comments of two consecutive weibos public static int PAUSE_SECONDS_PAGING = 10;	// Time in seconds to pause between retrieving two pages of comments of the same weibo.
+   	public static int PAGE_SIZE = 200;				// Number of comments to be retrieved every page
+	public static int START_INDEX = 0;				// If last run you stop at 100, you can set it to be 100 for next run. public static int PAUSE_SECONDS_COMMENTS = 45;	// Time in seconds to pause between retrieving comments of two consecutive weibos public static int PAUSE_SECONDS_PAGING = 10;	// Time in seconds to pause between retrieving two pages of comments of the same weibo.